sculyi/sculyi.github.io/index.md

 - Apr 19 2022, our paper entitled "*Identifying and Managing Risks of AI-Driven Operations: the Case of Automatic Speech Recognition for Improving Air Traffic Safety*"  has been accepted for publication in "**Chinese Journal of Aeronautics**".

 - Jan 08 2022, our paper entitled "*Automatic Repetition Instruction Generation for Air Traffic Control Training using Multi-task Learning with an Improved Copy Network*"  has been accepted for publication in "**Knowledge-based Systems**".
-Congrat to Pan Zhang!
+Congrats to Pan Zhang!

 - Dec 24 2021, our paper entitled "*A Deep Learning Approach for Short-Term Airport Traffic Flow Prediction*"  has been accepted for publication in "**Aerospace**".
-Congrat to Zhen Yan!
+Congrats to Zhen Yan!

 - Nov 12 2021, our paper entitled "*Automated traffic incident detection with a smaller dataset based on generative adversarial networks*" ("**Accident Analysis & Prevention**") is selected as an ESI highly cited paper.